 The change agents

-How does a bank extend its digital transformation into its business travel programme under these constraints?
+How does a bank extend its digital transformation into its business travel program under these constraints?
 The case of one European bank can be instructive.
-The right change agents – key roles inside the organisation that partnered with Egencia as its TMC – integrated the business travel programme to kickstart digital transformation.
+The right change agents – key roles inside the organization that partnered with Egencia as its TMC – integrated the business travel program to kickstart digital transformation.

-As the bank modernized its use of information technology, a manager who was not directly involved in the travel programme — but traveled a lot in their role — saw that benefits could be gained by digitally transforming the bank’s corporate travel programme.
+As the bank modernized its use of information technology, a manager who was not directly involved in the travel program — but traveled a lot in their role — saw that benefits could be gained by digitally transforming the bank’s corporate travel program.
 Upper management was intrigued, and the bank began its first step in digital transformation.

 With dozens of offices around the world, the travel spend was significant and the need for flexible support models across geographies was crucial.
 Offline traveler support was just as important as online or mobile app-based assistance.